-These ventilation features include two large pit-zips which are fairly easy to operate with one hand.
+These ventilation features include two large pit-zips which are relatively easy to operate with one hand.
 The lower primary hand pockets are large and mesh-lined to promote airflow when left open.
 Mesh-lined pockets, in contrast to the waterproof pockets common to hardshell jackets, provide additional ventilation for rain jackets.
-In theory, folks are more likely to use rain jackets in warmer temperatures when ventilation is key, and more likely to use hardshells in cold and snowy condition when waterproof pockets are nice.
+In theory, folks are more likely to use rain jackets in warmer temperatures when ventilation is vital, and more likely to use hardshells in cold and snowy condition when waterproof pockets are nice.
 Even the cuffs have enough room to ventilate a good bit at the wrist.
 Cinch them closed if it is raining, but leave them open and loose to promote airflow otherwise.

 Comfort & Mobility

 This product received fairly high score here with easy-to-use features and slightly above-average mobility and range-of-motion.
 Even with the added bulk of pit-zips and pockets, we found this jacket surprisingly mobile and comfortable on the move.

 The collar has a small micro-fleece patch at the chin for comfort.
 Additionally, the hood rolls up and easily stows into the collar for rain hat wearers or folks who just want to tuck it out of the way.
 The elastic cord locks situated at the hood and the bottom hem are simple and easy to use.
 Rather than have strings on tiny metal zipper pulls, this jacket uses zippers with reasonably large metal pulls that work great.
 This may be the most natural jacket to operate with light gloves on; the big metal pulls are easy to grab.